Age Adjusted Pricing

 Instead of comparing all flats of the same type in a town together, we analyse them within remaining lease bands, floor area clusters, and storey groups.
 These groupings naturally separate flats built in different eras because flats from the same building period tend to share similar lease profiles and sizes.

 This means older flats are compared with other older flats, and newer flats with newer ones.
-The result is a more realistic price range that reflects how buyers actually evaluate age during viewings and decision making.
+The result is a more realistic price range that mirrors how buyers actually evaluate age during viewings and decision making.

 Common Misunderstandings And Mistakes